snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/plugins/index.md

 To enrich events with additional context entities, you can make use of the `entities` callback.
 This function accepts an optional list of schemas of self-describing events to subscribe to.
-To filter primitive (not self-describing events) such as structured or page view events, you can pass their event names in the schemas list (`se` for structured events, `pv` for page view events).
+To filter primitive (not self-describing events) such as structured events, you can pass their event names in the schemas list (`se` for structured events).
 When no list of schemas is passed, the callback is called for all tracked events.

 <Tabs groupId="platform" queryString>